The Frederick Dockstader collection contains the research files

 of American cultural institutions.
 Restricted to study use only.
 (See box 23,

-folder 236 for more information on this book and the photographs)
+folder 236 for more information on this book and the photographs),

 Pottery Arts of the North American Indian, photographs from a variety